razvanmargineanu/weirdpong/README.md

 # weirdpong
-C++ Opengl Rendering engine i use to play around and experiment.
+C++ Opengl Rendering engine I use to play around and experiment.